saibotsivad/ragu/README.md

 ## Setup

-Ragu does not have very many opinions cooked in, so before you can build your site you'll need to configure a few things.
+Ragu does not have very many opinions cooked in, it just ingests Markdown files in a particular order, so before you can build your site you'll need to make a recipe.

 You do that by creating a file `ragu.config.js` which exports a default options object: